General information about applying for our undergraduate courses and the interview process.

-Some students have the opportunity to travel and explore the use of drama in diverse community settings.
-In recent years students have undertaken projects in places such as Azerbaijan, Kosovo, Moscow, Kenya, Costa Rica, New York, South Africa and Mumbai.
-Most of this work is undertaken in partnership with international arts organisations, which work closely with course tutors and students to design, develop and deliver appropriate projects.
+You may have the opportunity to travel and explore the use of drama in diverse community settings.
+In recent years, students have undertaken projects in places such as New York, Johannesburg, Bulawayo, Hong Kong, Santiago de Chile and Mumbai.
+Most of this work is undertaken in partnership with international arts organisations, which work closely with course tutors and students to design, develop and deliver projects.
+Central has the only applied theatre courses on which students have access to funding from the Leverhulme Trust to support these distance projects (see below).

 For details of admission with academic credit see Undergraduate Applications.